shivamchoudhary/cs4180/programming/hmwk2/README.txt

+__author__      = "Shivam Choudhary"
+__uni__         = "sc3973"

 "COMS 4180 Network Security Programming Assignment 2"
 =====================================================

-File Certificate Exchange.png is wireshark screenshot of Certificate Exchange.
+* File Certificate Exchange.png is wireshark screenshot of Certificate Exchange.

-*Warning:
+* Warning:
-        All Certificates must be in the same folder.
+        a) All Certificates must be in the same folder.
 Names can be changed but don't put CA into Private Key and expect it work,it just won't.
+        b) Also server keeps it's files in the directory server_files and client in tmp_client.
+Don't change them they are hardcoded.

+* Default Files:
+        There are files "x.dat" and "abc.txt" which are base 64 encoded and hex encoded respectively.
+They are random files generated using openssl.
+        They can be directly used for verifying that the server works.
 *How to Run?

 Method 1:-